PrairieLearn/PrairieLearn/docs/c-grader/index.md

   ck_assert_msg(!__asan_region_is_poisoned(new_node, sizeof(struct node)), "Node was not allocated with appropriate size");
 ```

 It is also possible to [set specific flags](https://github.com/google/sanitizers/wiki/AddressSanitizerFlags) to change the behaviour of AddressSanitizer.
-For example, to disable the memory leak check, addthe following function:
+For example, to disable the memory leak check, add the following function:

 ```c
 const char *__asan_default_options() {